K. R. Narayanan: Demission of office

 As Narayanan's tenure neared its end, various sections of public opinion looked forward to a second term of his presidency.
 The NDA had a slender majority in the electoral college.
 Narayanan offered to be a consensus candidate.
 Opposition parties (including the Congress, the Left Front, Janata Dal (Secular), and various regional parties) supported a second term for him, and Sonia Gandhi met him to request his candidature; Vajpayee then met Narayanan, informed him that there was no consensus within the NDA on the question, and advised against his candidature.
 The NDA then proposed to elevate the vice-president, Krishan Kant, as a consensus; this drew support from the opposition and an agreement to this effect was conveyed by Vajpayee's representative to the Congress.
-However, within a day, the NDA unable to reach an internal consensus, decided to propose another candidate Dr. P. C. Alexander.
+However, within a day, the NDA unable to reach an internal consensus, decided to propose another candidate P. C. Alexander.
 Alexander's candidature drew disapproval of the opposition.
 The opposition parties approached Narayanan and renewed their request to seek a second term.
 The NDA then put forth a third candidate A P J Abdul Kalam as their official choice, without seeking consensus; one opposition party (the Samajwadi Party under Mulayam Singh Yadav) dissipated the unity of the Opposition by supporting this proposal.
 Narayanan opted himself out from a contest at this point.

 When asked about these events later, Narayanan accused the BJP of scuttling a second term of his presidency.

 In his farewell address to the nation (24 July 2002), K. R. Narayanan set his hopes for social action and progress on the service of the nation by its youth.
 He reflected on his varied experiences of the essential goodness and wisdom of the Indian people, recalling how he had grown up in Uzhavoor among adherents of several religions, how religious tolerance and harmony had prevailed, how upper-caste Hindus and well-off Christians had helped him in his early studies, and how upper-caste Hindus as well as Christians and Muslims had worked together enthusiastically for his election campaigns in Ottapalam.
 He said that the credibility and endurance of India's unity and democracy are founded on its tradition of tolerance, and spoke of the need for Hindus, who form the majority, to express the traditional spirit of their religion.

 Reflecting on his presidency, K. R. Narayanan said:

 As the President of India, I had lots of experiences that were full of pain and helplessness.
 There were occasions when I could do nothing for people and for the nation.
 These experiences have pained me a lot.
 They have depressed me a lot.
 I have agonised because of the limitations of power.
 Power and the helplessness surrounding it are a peculiar tragedy, in fact.

+He was the also the first president addressed the state assembly.